Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 1. You Have A Lactose Intolerance

-Up to 65% of the world’s population is intolerant to lactose, the naturally-occurring form of sugar in dairy milk from cows and goats.
+Up to 65% of the world’s population is intolerant to lactose, the naturally occurring form of sugar in dairy milk from cows and goats.

-People who are lactose intolerant do not make the enzyme lactase in their bodies.
-This means that they have a harder time digesting lactose and symptoms can include pain, bloating, diarrhea, gas and nausea.
+This means they have a more challenging time digesting lactose, and symptoms can include pain, bloating, diarrhea, gas, and nausea.

 While whey protein isolate has little or no lactose, whey protein concentrate can have several grams of lactose per serving.